owid/etl/docs/guides/indicator-upgrade.md

 !!! note "Notes"
     - All chart suggestions are stored in the grapher database table `suggested_chart_revisions`.
-    - Again, `ENV_FILE` will determine to which database you are submitting your chart revisions.

 ## Approving new charts

-Once you have successfully created and submitted your chart revisions, go to the admin tool "Suggested chart revisions" (in the environment determined by `ENV_FILE`).
+Once you have successfully created and submitted your chart revisions, go to the admin tool "Suggested chart revisions" (in the environment determined by `STAGING`).
 You can find it in the admin panel, on the right menu bar under "DATA".

 In there, you will be presented with all the chart revisions, which you can approve or reject.
 Approving a chart revision means that the chart will be updated with the new configuration.
 You can read further under the "Instructions" tab.
 Note that you can filter these by the user that created them.